Port of Pescara

+History

 The port of Pescara was conceived mainly as a staging area for use by numerous local fishing fleets, which had laid the foundations in the river in the second half of the 19th century.
 This project was created at the request of the navy to remedy the low water depths at the mouth of the river and the need to create an entry into deeper water and that was safer.
 Thus was born the port-channel, with two moles guardians 500 meters north-east, on stilts.
 Initially the port in Pescara was equipped for small and medium tonnage ships, in addition to providing support to the fishing activities that were already active in the central Adriatic.
 The port immediately showed signs of development beginning with the economic growth of the city.

 During the First World War, the port recorded a setback due to the almost total lack of commercial traffic caused by the presence of the Austrian Navy in the Adriatic.
 In the period between the two World Wars, the port of Pescara developed considerably in line with the growth of the city, making it the busiest port of Ancona and Bari.
 During the Second World War, in the spring of 1944, the port was almost completely destroyed by the Germans retreating from the city.
 In the post-war reconstruction projects, platforms were designed to provide a better commercial port, and backdrops were designed around 5 meters.
 With the increase of trade, due to the economic boom of those years, the problem became eminent of overly shallow water for vessels of larger tonnage due to siltation and mud carried by the river Pescara.
 The problem was solved using periodic dredging of the seabed of the port-channel.

 In the 1980s, a group of citizen entrepreneurs suggested a municipal plan for a marina with relevant facilities to support recreation and navigation.
 A modern marina with moorings and advanced shipbuilding facilities was thus born.
 The port of Pescara has the third greatest number of berths in Italy after Savona and Naples.
 Since 1990 it has continuously obtained the Blue Flag recognition for the quality of the services offered: